lxtrbk/lab-rs/README.md

 # lab-rs

-Rust library for parsing .lab-files v1.1
+Rust library for working with .lab-files v1.1

 ## Getting Started